tyleretters/perfect-bootstrap-jekyll/README.md

+# Perfect Bootstrap Jekyll

+- Bootstrap JS is ready to be uncommented in javascript.html.
+- Includes FontAwesome in head.html.
+- Favicon stuff is ready to be uncommented in head.html.

-# Setup Instructions
+## Setup Instructions

 1. Clone repository to your computer.
 2. Using terminal, navigate to the `perfect-jekyll` directory with `cd`.
-3. In the directory type `bundle exec jekyll serve`.
+3. In the directory type `bundle exec jekyll serve --baseurl ''`.
 4. Visit [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser.
+5. To work with the CSS: `cd assets/stylesheets` and run `sass --watch style.sass:style.css`.

 ## Adding Pages